tamycova/icd-cie-codes-chile/README.md

 - [Mapping from diagnosis code to English/Spanish description](./diagnoses)
 - [Mapping from procedure code to English/Spanish description](./procedures)

+Additionally if you are interested in the representation of ICD codes (as graphs and with embeddings), please check [this repo](https://github.com/tamycova/ICD-embeddings)

 ## ICD-10 2008

 Scraped from the [WHO's (World Health Organization) website](https://icd.who.int/browse10/2008/en) using their JSON API.
 It was scraped using BFS so the JSON file also contains the graph representation of the codes (it includes a parent attribute and a boolean for leaf nodes).
 The file is the full representation, with not only leaf nodes but intermediate nodes.